michaelalim/youtubeCloneParcel/README.md

 # youtubeCloneParcel
 First time to learn about bundlers.
 Testing out my youtube clone with parcel.
 Currently couldn't load my images using parcel run

+### just a copy of my youtube bundler but with the use of parcel bundler